Interview: Shree Bose–Google Science Fair Winner And More

 Shree Bose: I actually remember thinking that I had no chance of winning the competition!
-It was almost funny at points, since during the public demonstrations of our projects, I was surrounded by these brilliant students who were showing off robotic arms and amazing research.
-I really didn’t think I have a chance, and honestly, I think that let me relax and not think about the event as a competition and rather as a really fun way to get to know my fellow finalists and show what I was working on.
+It was almost funny at some point, since during the public demonstrations of our projects, I was surrounded by these brilliant students who were showing off robotic arms and amazing research.
+I really didn’t think I haa a chance, and honestly, I think that let me relax and not think about the event as a competition and rather as a really fun way to get to know my fellow finalists and show what I was working on.
 I think that worked for me.

 Giovanni: Did you face hurdles because of your ethnicity during the competition?